staylor/wordpress-4.4/_posts/2015-08-23-admin-cleanup.md

 the data from the markup to make it easier to switch out the raw PHP for another templating language - Mustache, React, whatever.
 Even if we continue to use raw PHP, we can separate concerns better.
-* Select2/Dropdowns - the next iteration of scaling large datasets of user, posts, etc
-* Page on Front perhaps: with Dave M and Folletto?

 **Pros:**